sayanmete027/XSTRO-V1/readme.md

-# `xstro wa bot`
+# `Xstro WA Bot`

 > [!Important]
-> Open-source WhatsApp bot made to handle various tasks, and perform automated services for basic and business users.
+> Open-source WhatsApp bot designed to handle various tasks and perform automated services for both basic and business users.
 I disclaim any and all liability for any misuse of this software.
 It is for educational purposes only—please use it responsibly.

 [![FORK](https://img.shields.io/badge/Fork_Repo-black?style=for-the-badge&logo=github)](https://github.com/AstroX11/Xstro/fork)
 [![BOT SESSION](https://img.shields.io/badge/Get_Session-black?style=for-the-badge&logo=github)](https://bit.ly/41mQBbY)